 Mixing 3 cups of Surround WP Kaolin Clay with 1 gallon of water provides a sprayable solution for your plants.

-This substance will form a white barrier surface on your plants that the beetles do not like, preventing them from feeding and laying their eggs.
+This substance will form a white barrier surface on your plants that the beetles dislike, preventing them from feeding and laying their eggs.
+It is the best organic insecticide for cucumber beetles.

 Kaolin clay is safe to use on vegetable plants in your garden.
-However, you should always cleanse your produce thoroughly before eating.
+However, it is essential to clean your produce thoroughly before eating.

 23. Spinosad

-Monterey Spinosad Insect Spray is a great natural pesticide to kill cucumber beetle larvae, pickleworms, and many other pests of vegetable crops.
+Monterey Spinosad Insect Spray is an excellent natural pesticide for controlling cucumber beetle larvae, pickleworms, and numerous other pests of vegetable crops.

 24. Molt-X

-This is another great insecticide for cucumber beetle control.
+This product is another excellent insecticide for controlling cucumber beetles.
 The product contains a very potent compound derived from the neem tree.

-Molt-X serves to prevent the eating of vegetation by insects and also acts as a repellent.
-Use it to spray your plants and/or apply it directly to the soil.
+Molt-X prevents insects from eating vegetation and acts as a repellent.
+You can spray your plants with it or apply it directly to the soil.

 25. Beauveria bassiana

-This is a naturally occurring fungus that you can use on many beetles and other pests in the garden.
-Once properly applied, it will infect and kill the beetles a few days later.
+Beauveria bassiana is a naturally occurring fungus that can be used to control many garden beetles and other pests.
+Once correctly applied, it will infect and kill the beetles within a few days.

-BioCeres WP Beauveria bassiana can be purchased at various online retailers or at some garden centers.
+BioCeres WP Beauveria bassiana can be purchased from online retailers or garden centers.

-See also: how to get rid of Japanese beetles naturally.
+See also: How do you get rid of Japanese beetles naturally?

 Takeaway